 - The Large plan costs $198 per month and supports up to five registers.

 The company's most popular plan starts at $59 per month, based on an annual plan.
 It supports one user and 250 products, and it includes SEO and a return-management system for your e-commerce store.
 You can add this plan to your Retail subscription if you sell both in-store and online.

-You can run Lightspeed as an app on an iPad or from a web browser on any device, such as a laptop or desktop computer.
-If you choose to use an iPad as your POS terminal, you can use it as a fully mobile device and check out customers from anywhere in the store, or tableside for restaurants, or pair it with a stand to use as a countertop POS station.
-You can also set up an iPad as a display that allows your customers to see and verify their orders as you enter them into the system.
+You can run Lightspeed Retail as an app on any type of iPad or from a web browser on any device, such as a laptop or desktop computer.
+If you use an iPad as your POS terminal, you can use it as a fully mobile device and check out customers from anywhere in the store, or pair it with a stand to use as a countertop POS station.
+You can also set up an iPad as a display so your customers to see and verify their orders as you enter them into the system.

 Like other top POS systems, Lightspeed works with third-party POS hardware and posts the makes and models it supports on its website.
 You can purchase hardware from Lightspeed, either bundled or piece by piece, or use the list to comparison shop.
 If you already own POS equipment but don't see your items on the website, you can contact the company to check for compatibility.
 If you need to buy iPads or Mac computers, you can also purchase them from Lightspeed, as it's an authorized Apple reseller.

 All versions of Lightspeed's POS software are full-featured, giving you a broad selection of tools to help you run your business efficiently.
-The company regularly updates all versions of its software, and you can view release notes on its website.
+The company regularly updates all versions of its software.

-- Retail inventory features: Lightspeed's retail POS software has more than 3,000 preloaded catalogs with more than 14 million items, making it easy to add new products to your system.
-Or, if you're transferring your product data from another system, you can import them in bulk using a CSV or Excel spreadsheet.
+- Retail inventory features.
+Lightspeed's retail POS software has more than 3,000 preloaded catalogs with more than 14 million items, making it easy to add new products to your system.
+If you're transferring your product data from another system, you can import them in bulk using a CSV or Excel spreadsheet.
 You can set up the system to send you low-stock alerts and reorder items directly from the system.
 If you also sell products online using Lightspeed eCom, you can manage inventory for both your brick-and-mortar and online stores from the same platform.

 All Lightspeed POS subscriptions come with reporting tools, including a daily dashboard, employee performance reports and product reports.
 You can view your sales per hour on the dashboard, and the product sales report shows you your top-selling and most profitable items.
 If you need to export report data to another program, you can download it in the CSV format.
 You can add the Advanced Reporting module to your plan for an additional monthly fee.

-Lightspeed has built-in customer relationship management tools that allow you to create customer profiles and add notes about their preferences.
+Lightspeed has built-in customer relationship management tools that let you create customer profiles and add notes about their preferences.
 On the retail POS software, you can view purchase histories, assign VIP status to your regulars, and offer customers discount and promo codes.
-The restaurant POS software allows you to create tabs, track visits and payment histories, and see a customer's reservation.
+The restaurant POS software lets you create tabs, track visits and payment histories, and see a customer's reservation.
 The Lightspeed Loyalty module is available for an additional monthly fee, and can be added to both the retail and restaurant versions of this POS software.

 Lightspeed has role-based user access.
-It has preconfigured roles that make it easy to get started, and you can customize them, create new roles or set custom permissions for each individual, giving you the ability to control exactly which tasks and data you want each user or role-based group of users to access.
+Its preconfigured roles make it easy to get started, and you can customize them, create new roles or set custom permissions for each individual, giving you the ability to control exactly which tasks and data you want each user or role-based group of users to access.

-This POS system has a built-in timeclock, allowing your employees to clock in and out using the POS system.
+This POS system has a built-in timeclock, so your employees can clock in and out using the POS system.
 You can see your employees' hours and run performance reports to see their sales, profit and, for restaurants, tips.

 Lightspeed's App Store offers more than 250 integrations.
-Dozens of apps are available for both the retail and restaurant versions of Lightspeed's POS software, allowing you to connect to payment processors, accounting software (including QuickBooks, Xero and Sage), analytics programs, marketing services and other business programs.
-Lightspeed eCom has numerous apps that you can use to extend its capabilities, such as chat programs and social media channels.
+Dozens of apps are available for both the retail and restaurant versions of Lightspeed's POS software, allowing you to connect to payment processors, accounting software (including QuickBooks, Xero, and Sage), analytics programs, marketing services, and other business programs.
+Lightspeed eCom also has numerous apps that you can use to extend its capabilities, such as chat programs and social media channels.
 An API is available for Lightspeed Retail, but access to the restaurant API is limited to Lightspeed partners.

-Lightspeed Retail supports product variants, such as color, size and style, and lets you bundle multiple items together to sell as a package or kit.
-It allows you to process work orders, which may be a useful feature for stores that provide repair services, and place special orders for customers.
+Lightspeed Retail supports product variants, such as color, size, and style, and you can bundle multiple items together to sell as a package or kit.
+You can also process work orders, which may be a useful feature for stores that provide repair services, and place special orders for customers.

 It has tools that you can use to automate discounts and change prices in bulk, saving you the time it would take to update them one at a time.
 You can also create coupons, run promotions and giveaways, and offer donations.

-Lightspeed Restaurant has table and reservation management features to help you optimize available seating, a self-order menu app that you can use with iPads to allow your customers to place their own orders from kiosks or from tables, and catering and delivery tools to help you manage the takeout side of your restaurant.
-If you want your customers to be able to order online, you can add this option to the system using a third-party integration.
+Lightspeed Restaurant has table and reservation management features to help you optimize available seating, a self-order menu app you can use with iPads so customers can place their own orders from kiosks or from tables, and catering and delivery tools to help manage the takeout side of your restaurant.
+If you want customers to be able to order online, you can add this option to the system using a third-party integration.

 Lightspeed's customer support team is available 24/7 by phone or email, and tech support agents can remotely resolve software-based issues.
 The company can help you set up the system or migrate your data as well.
-In case you prefer to troubleshoot problems yourself, the company's website has a searchable knowledgebase with step-by-step directions, video tutorials, blogs, whitepapers and webinars.
+If you prefer to troubleshoot problems yourself, the company's website has a searchable knowledgebase with step-by-step directions, video tutorials, blogs, whitepapers and webinars.
 You can also sign up to join its community forum.

 Although Lightspeed posts some pricing information on its website, it doesn't go into as much detail as its competitors.
 For instance, it only lists its starting plans for its retail and e-commerce software.
-It doesn't provide pricing for its month-to-month plans, nor does it reveal pricing for add-on modules such as Advanced Reporting or for its POS hardware.
+It doesn't provide pricing for its month-to-month plans, nor does it reveal pricing for add-on modules, such as Advanced Reporting and Lightspeed Analytics or for its POS hardware.

-As mentioned above, it offers only two integrated credit card processing options, which is a lot fewer than most of its competitors offer.
+While it does offer in-house processing and two integrated credit card processing options, that is a lot fewer than most of what its competitors offer.
 This means you may not be able to continue using your preferred processor unless you choose to use the POS software alongside your payments system instead of integrating with it, which adds extra steps to the checkout process.